Practical learning of multi-time statistics in open quantum systems: Correlated Noise Characterisation

-Full details of the theorem reconstructing a state from its marginals may be found in Ref.~\cite{PhysRevLett.111.020401}, however we reconfigure the statements here in the form of a graphical diagram in Figure~\ref{fig:PT-MPO} to reconstruct \textit{finitely correlated process ansatz}.
+Full details of the theorem reconstructing a state from its marginals may be found in Ref.~\cite{PhysRevLett.111.020401}, however, we reconfigure the statements here in the form of a graphical diagram in Figure~\ref{fig:PT-MPO} to reconstruct a \textit{finitely correlated process ansatz}.
 The procedure involves computing pseudoinverses to connect together process tensor marginals.
 This further motivates the need for a robust marginal estimate, since inverses can only be computed with complete tomographic information about a state.
+A description of the Ref.~\cite{PhysRevLett.111.020401} procedure as adapted to process tensors is as follows.
 We start with $\Upsilon_{\ell:0}$ and move one leg across to obtain the next $2\ell+1$ body marginal $\text{Tr}_{\mathfrak{o}_{\ell+1}, \mathfrak{o}_0}[\Upsilon_{\ell+1:0}]$.
 However, causality constraints mean that this term reduces to $\mathbb{I}_{\mathfrak{i}_{\ell+1}} \otimes \text{Tr}_{\mathfrak{o}_0}[\Upsilon_{\ell:0}]$, which is information we already have.
 Moving one leg over, the next marginal is $\Upsilon_{\ell+1:1}$.
 This continues until we get to $\Upsilon_{k:k-\ell}$.
 Collectively, these form the set

 We will contract this set with the set of their pseudoinverses, which we denote with an overline as $\overline{\Upsilon_{\ell:0}}$.